 HIGHLIGHT OF THE SALKANTAY TREK

-The Quechua name, Sallqantay, means ‘Savage’ or ‘Wild’ and lives up to it’s reputation as being a tough summit to reach.
+The Quechua name, Salkantay, means Savage or Wild and lives up to its reputation as being a tough summit to reach.
 Machu Picchu is located directly north of Salkantay.

 The Southern Cross Star is aligned with Machu Picchu’s sundial appearing directly above Salkantay Summit during rainy season.
 In the past the Incas considered Salkantay to be one of the principal deities controlling weather in the region.
 Even to this present day Salkantay features very prominently in the local beliefs.

 After pacing what feels like an infinite ascension, our heads gradually peep above the rocky earth that was once below our feet.
 If you have never experienced the wow factor this is the time you will.
 A panoramic view with a 360 degree of magnificence.
 Higher than the clouds stand erect multi coloured snow capped mountainous ranges.
 In the echo of the past, if you listen intently you may hear the sound of avalanches in the distance.